Improving VAEs' Robustness to Adversarial Attack: Experiments

-We first expand on our experiments in Section~\ref{sec:adv_attack_btc} and perform a battery of adversarial attacks on each of the introduced models.
-We randomly sample 10 input-target pairs for each dataset.
-As in \citet{Tabacof2016, Gondim2018}, for each image pair we consider 50 different values of $\lambda$ geometrically-distributed from $2^{-20}$ to $2^{20}$.
-Thus each model undergoes 500 attacks for each attack mode.
+Following previous work \citep{Tabacof2016, Gondim2018} we randomly sample 10 input-target pairs for each dataset and for each image pair we consider 50 different values of $\lambda$ geometrically-distributed from $2^{-20}$ to $2^{20}$.
+Thus each individual trained model undergoes 500 attacks for each attack mode.
 As before, we used L-BFGS-B for gradient descent \citep{Byrd1995}.
 We perform these experiments on Chairs \citep{Aubry2014}, 3D faces \citep{Paysan2009}, and CelebA \citep{Liu2015}.
-Additional results for dSprites \citep{Higgins2017} can be found in Appendices H, I, and J. We used the same encoder and decoder architectures as \citet{Chen2018} for each dataset.
-Details of neural network architectures and training are given in Appendix E.
+Details of neural architectures and training are given in Appendix \ref{sec:implement}.

-We evaluate the effectiveness of adversarial attacks using the attack objective $\Delta$ as before, along with $-\log p_\theta(\v{x}^t|\v{z}^*)$, the negative likelihood of the target image ($\v{x}^t$) given the embedding generated by the adversary ($\v{z}^*$).
-Like with $\Delta$, higher values of this metric denote a less successful attack.